DevExpress/testcafe-hammerhead/CONTRIBUTING.md

 Before you submit your pull request, it has to satisfy the following conditions:

-* The pull request name should describe the changes you implemented.
+* The pull request name should describe the changes you implemented
-* The pull request description should contain the [closes](https://github.com/blog/1506-closing-issues-via-pull-requests) directive with an appropriate issue number.
+* The pull request description should contain the [closes](https://github.com/blog/1506-closing-issues-via-pull-requests) directive with an appropriate issue number
-* All tests must be passing
+* All existing and new tests must be passing
 * Code must be linted without errors (see [Build Instructions](#build-instructions))

 ## Build Instructions